What is Web Hosting? Web Hosting Explained for Beginners

 - Pre-installed WordPress plugins and themes

-- Recommended only for WordPress sites (this can be an issue if you want to host more than one websites on your server and not all of them use WordPress)
+- Recommended only for WordPress sites, which can be a problem if you want to host more than one website on your server

-Dedicated hosting means that you have your own physical server that’s dedicated solely to your site.
-Therefore, dedicated hosting gives you incredible flexibility.
+Dedicated hosting means that you have your own physical server that’s dedicated solely to your website.
+Therefore, you’re given incredible flexibility over how you want to manage your website.
 You can configure your server as you wish, choose the operating system and software you want to use, and set up the whole hosting environment according to your own needs.